 Climbing Everest, Then and Now — National Geographic

 A comparison of the tools used to climb the world’s tallest peak.
-Boots, 1963 v. today:
+Boots and oxygen systems, then and now.

 Let’s be honest: P90X or no, I’m pretty sure our forebears could take us.

 Does Online “Slacktivism” Reduce Charitable Giving? — New Scientist

 Looks like it’s a hybrid effect.
 Click the link for a study relating to attitudes about gun control.

 Collected Wisdom of Great Writers — Brain Pickings

 Maria Popova has compiled advice from several writers she’s highlighted on her blog, so it’s all accessible in one place.
 Vonnegut, King, Allende, Sontag and more.

 Cook Dinner, Save the World — Dinner, a Love Story

 Love this quote from Michael Pollan: